Garland, Texas: Top employers

 Garland has seen many of their major employers replaced over the last few years leading to multiple redevelopment projects.
 A prior Raytheon campus was demolished and rebuilt into three new industrial buildings.
-The large Sears distribution building was renovated and is currently being utilized by Costco wholesale.
+The large Sears distribution building was renovated and is currently being used by Costco wholesale.
 A hospital formerly owned by Baylor Scott & White Health has become a new VA Medical Center and the City of Garland has announced an ambitious streetscapes masterplan for the surrounding medical district with the goal of attracting a new community hospital provider.